contactandyc/another-c-library/11_red_black_tree.md

 My additional rules for clarification which are based upon the first 5 rules.
 - If a node has one child, the child must be red
-- If a node has two children, the children may be black or red
+- If a node has two children, one or both of the children can be red if the parent is black
+- If a node is red, it must have either two children which are black or no children at all.
 - The parent of a red node must be black
 - The black height of any leaf node must be the same (another way of stating 5)
 - A red black tree often will have many more black nodes than red nodes.
 This is okay and expected.
 The red node is an indication that the tree may be somehow out of balance.
 It is possible to have more red nodes than black nodes, but it isn't typical.